A Stylish Eatery in Disney California Adventure Park

 - Like “Easter eggs” hidden in Pixar films, many nods to Pixar films and the studios’ culture can be found at Lamplight Lounge, including beverage names.
 When perusing the menu, guests will notice references to Pixar Animation Studios, its films and the filmmaking process.
 For example, guests may order the Park Ave. (alcoholic beverage), referencing the street name of the Pixar Animation Studios address in Emeryville, California, or the Goofball Island (non-alcoholic), named after one of Riley’s personality islands from the film, “Inside Out.”

 - Each Pixar film requires a large amount of artwork, promotional materials and artifacts that are essential to the film’s research and development.
-Guests will also discover some film-related memorabilia along the Lamplight Lounge art wall, such as concept art, reference materials, props and physical renditions of artifacts from Pixar films, including “WALL•E,” “Toy Story” and “Ratatouille.”
-For instance, guests may see a pair of shoes attached to a flat board at the “Toy Story” section.
-During the making of “Toy Story,” one of the screenwriters attached a pair of his shoes to a board to help him figure out how the green army men, whose feet are attached to a base, would move.
+Guests will discover some of this film-related memorabilia along the Lamplight Lounge art wall, including concept art, reference materials, props and physical renditions of artifacts from the films including “WALL•E,” “Toy Story,” and “Ratatouille.”
+For instance, guests may see the adorable crayon drawing of Bing Bong in the “Inside Out” area.
+When the Bing Bong drawings began looking too much like the work of adults trying to draw like kids, Pixar artists solicited the help of a Pixar employee’s 7-year-old daughter.

 - The talented teams at Pixar often share handwritten notes during the creation of a film, and some of those quotes are showcased at Lamplight Lounge.
 These notes appear in Lamplight Lounge as part of the tribute to Pixar storytellers.
 For example, in the sketch art chandelier and in the hallway leading to the restrooms, guests will find some iconic Pixar film quotes that were handwritten by Pixar employees.
 One that movie fans will find familiar: “WHERE.
 IS.
 MY.
 SUPER.
 SUIT?!” from “The Incredibles.”